nrnh/assignment/README.md

-#Task/Assignment
+## Task/Assignment

-I use xampp mysql & vscode & git bash terminal in vscode
+I use xampp mysql & vscode & git bash terminal in vscode & composer

 1. Put the zip file and extract folder in my xampp htdocs folder ("C:\xampp\htdocs")
 2. Open the folder in Visual Studio Code